Table of Contents

-Blue Lagoon utilizes the healing effects of the famous Blue Lagoon in Iceland to create powerful skincare products.
+Blue Lagoon utilises the healing effects of the famous Blue Lagoon in Iceland to create powerful skincare products.
 They harvest their ingredients by way of a zero-waste process to limit their environmental impact.

 They also follow the highest mandates of eco-friendly sustainability.
-Blue Lagoon offsets their carbon footprint from shipping orders through ShipBob and Pachama.
+Blue Lagoon offsets their carbon footprint from shipping orders through ShipBob.

 “Our business is built on sustainability and we aim to provide our customers with carbon-neutral products from our natural sources to their front door.

 That is why we work with ShipBob to offset carbon emissions from our ecommerce supply chain.
-Minimize upfront investment and maximize positive impact on the planet by utilizing the simplest way to incorporate sustainability into your brand’s operations, carbon offsetting.”
+Minimise upfront investment and maximise positive impact on the planet by utilising the simplest way to incorporate sustainability into your brand’s operations, carbon offsetting.”

 Fannar Jonsson, Quality and Environment Manager at Blue Lagoon Skincare